-Uber drivers are paid weekly via direct deposit, but for many drivers, Uber’s payment system isn’t very clear or easy to understand.
+Uber’s payment system for drivers isn’t very clear or easy to understand.
 It’s not always perfectly clear why you were paid the amount that you got or when to expect different types of payment to come through.
 And when something goes wrong with your payment, it can be really frustrating to figure out what happened, why it happened, and how to prove to Uber that they owe you more money.

 In this guide, my goal is to explain every aspect of Uber’s payment system for drivers so you know what to expect in your payments each week and how you can fix any problems that may arise.

 Not an Uber driver yet?
 Apply to drive for Uber with my referral link and you’ll be eligible for the best new-driver bonus in your area.
 I may receive a bonus from Uber if you apply using my referral link.

-How Uber drivers get paid – The payment system
+How do Uber drivers get paid?
+The Uber payment system

 - Drivers are paid weekly via direct deposit on Wednesday or Thursday

 - The pay period is from Monday at 4 am to the next Monday at 4 am